Mamba413/Ball/R-package/cran-comments.md

 ```

 ## Reverse dependencies
-There are no reverse dependencies.
+The 2 reverse dependencies are OK.